PogaZeus/Protes/README.md

   - `CalculatorWindow` — full-featured calculator with note integration.
 - **Event-driven refresh** — `OnSettingsChanged` callbacks ensure instant UI updates without restarts.
 - **Repository pattern** — abstracted data access supports both SQLite and MySQL with zero code duplication.

+🔑 AES-256 Encryption:
+Each note’s title, tags, and content are encrypted individually using AES-256 in CBC mode with a unique initialization vector (IV).
+The encryption key is derived from your password using PBKDF2-HMAC-SHA256 with 100,000+ iterations and a per-database random salt (stored in the DB).
+No part of your password is ever saved.
+If you forget it, encrypted data cannot be recovered—by design.
+Non-sensitive metadata (e.g., timestamps, IDs) remains unencrypted for usability.

 ---